max0x7ba/atomic_queue/README.md

 For this reason the benchmarks pin threads to CPU cores to avoid placing producers and consumers on the hyper-threads of the same core.
 Hyper-threads are still used in the benchmarks, but only when the number of producer and consumer threads is greater than the number of available non-hyper-threads.

-Thread pinning also greately reduces the variance of the timings across multiple benchmarks runs.
+Thread pinning also greatly reduces the variance of the timings across multiple benchmarks runs.

 ### Huge pages
-When huge pages are available the benchmarks use 1x1GB or 16x2MB huge pages for the queues to minimize TLB misses.
+When huge pages are available the benchmarks use 1x1GB or 16x2MB huge pages for the queues to minimise TLB misses.
 To enable huge pages do one of:
 ```
 sudo hugeadm --pool-pages-min 1GB:1 --pool-pages-max 1GB:1
 sudo hugeadm --pool-pages-min 2MB:16 --pool-pages-max 2MB:16
 ```

 ## Throughput and scalability benchmark
 N producer threads push a 4-byte integer into one queue, N consumer threads pop the integers from the queue.
 All producers posts 1,000,000 messages in total.
 Total time to send and receive all the messages is measured.
-The benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalabilty of different queues.
+The benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalability of different queues.

 ## Ping-pong benchmark
 One thread posts an integer to another thread and waits for the reply using two queues.
 The benchmarks measures the total time of 100,000 ping-pongs, best of 10 runs.
 Contention is minimal here to be able to achieve and measure the lowest latency.
 Reports the average round-trip time.